nasa/stitchee/README.md

 TBD

 ## Roadmap
+Next major milestone(s):
+- Conduct extensive tests
-Next major milestone: Incorporate this service into Harmony as a Docker image.
+- Incorporate this service into Harmony as a Docker image.